tdauth/scala-futures-promises/README.md

-# Scala Futures and Promises
+# Advanced Futures and Promises with Scala

 Advanced futures and promises API for Scala based on our paper [Advanced Futures and Promises in C++](http://www.home.hs-karlsruhe.de/~suma0002/publications/advanced-futures-promises-cpp.pdf).
 It provides an implementation based on the Scala Standard Library for futures and promises.